2023-08-13 13:00:00

 However, when it comes to revenue, only 62.9% of companies exceeded expectations, the lowest rate of exceedance since the first quarter of 2020.

 Share reaction to the results has also been lukewarm, with stock prices showing weaker reactions to results above or below expectations than the past five-year average, Evercore ISI analyst Julian Emanuel said.
-The average stock fell 0.6% after second-quarter results, Emanuel said in a note released Thursday.
+The average stock fell 0.6% following second-quarter results, Emanuel said in a note released Thursday.

 “We went from a market that said ‘earnings needed to be supported’ to ‘luckily earnings didn’t ruin everything’,” said John Lynch, chief investment officer for Comerica Wealth Management.
 “It takes us into a more expensive area.

-While investors are generally more positive about the economic outlook, some are still wary of a recession due to the delayed impact of rising interest rates, as indicators such as the Treasury yield curve continue to shift. give warning signs.
+While investors are generally more positive regarding the economic outlook, some are still wary of a recession due to the delayed impact of rising interest rates, as indicators such as the Treasury yield curve continue to shift. give warning signs.

 “There’s optimism, but I still wonder if we’re not too optimistic, consensus-wise, going into next year,” Comerica’s Lynch said.
 “Just because we haven’t had a recession this year doesn’t mean the yield curve continues to point to one.